tevaughan/units/README.md

   area a = 2.4 * m * 3.6;           // OOPS!
 Compiler error: RHS not area!
   ```

-- The dimension of a variable is specified by a set of five rational exponents,
-  one for each of the five fundamental dimensions.

 - The `auto` keyword in modern C++ allows one not to have to specify the type
   when declaring a variable, and so a result of multiplication, division, and
-  exponentiation is legal even if there be no named type for the corresponding
+  exponentiation can be stored even if there be no named type for the
-  dimension.
-(The type will then be a generic kind of vnix::units::statdim,
+  corresponding dimension.
+(The type will then be a generic kind of
-  itself a descendant of vnix::units::dimval.)
+  vnix::units::statdim, itself a descendant of vnix::units::dimval.)
   ```cpp
   using namespace vnix::units::ldbl; // For long-double types. length foo = 3 * m;